dariatsvetkova/shoppies-by-daria/README.md

 ### Movie search:

-The app uses the [OMDB](http://www.omdbapi.com) API to search for movies by title.
+* The app uses the [OMDB](http://www.omdbapi.com) API to search for movies by title.
 The search is intentionally limited to movies only.

-:sparkles: The API only returns 10 results per request.
+* The API only returns 10 results per request.
 If the search returns over 10 results, the Show More button displays pages 2+ of the search results.

+:sparkles: Unwanted characters such as punctuation marks, double and trailing spaces are removed from the search query to ensure successful data retrieval from the API.

 :sparkles: If the search returns too many results or no results at all, an alert is displayed instead of the search results.